 I don’t know about you, but when winter sets in, along with colder, darker days, I like to think about planning a fun future trip.
 (Even if I don’t book anything, it’s fun to research!)
 So when I started looking into vacations for the animal lover, wow, I uncovered some of the most absolutely amazing experiences in all corners in the world.
 I’m grateful in my life to have the opportunity and ability to travel if and when I need to.
 With that in mind, here are five things I’m feeling gratitude for today …

 1. Amazing (animal-friendly) vacations for animal lovers: One of these I’ve done: Best Friends Animal Society.
 (Totally recommended!)
-But that’s just a start … how about riding horses in Iceland!
-Or taking rescued cheetahs for walks in South Africa, swimming with wild pigs in the Bahamas, touring the Kangaroo Sanctuary at sunset in Australia, going “wolf howling” in Minnesota, sleeping with sloths at Costa Rica’s Sloth Sanctuary B&B, attending the Golden Retriever festival in Scotland, dining with giraffes in Kenya, sharing the beach with wild horses in Maryland, or visiting Japan’s famous bunny-covered island?
+But that’s just a start … how about visiting the rescued farm animals of Catskill Animal Sanctuary while exploring their amazing vegan cooking classes and even staying on site?
+How about riding horses in Iceland!
+Or touring the Kangaroo Sanctuary at sunset in Australia, going “wolf howling” in Minnesota, sleeping with sloths at Costa Rica’s Sloth Sanctuary B&B, attending the Golden Retriever festival in Scotland, dining with giraffes in Kenya, sharing the beach with wild horses in Maryland, or visiting Japan’s famous bunny-covered island?
 And more!
 Links here, here and here.

 2. The special bonds between shelter pets and adopted kids: This heartful essay by adoptee Lisa Bernier shares the science (and emotions) behind the deep connections shared by adopted and foster children with their adopted shelter pets.
 It’s just one more reason to consider adopting from a shelter and not a breeder or pet store.